Explosion-Scratch/chrome-ai-polyfill/README.md

 - [Summary of Summaries](https://chrome.dev/web-ai-demos/summary-of-summaries/) - Advanced summarization example
 - [Weather with AI](https://chrome.dev/web-ai-demos/prompt-api-weather/) - Practical AI application

-## 🌟 Why Use This Emulator?
+## Why Use This Emulator?

 ### For Developers

-- **Future-Proof Your Apps**: Build with Chrome's AI API interfaces today
+- Build with Chrome's AI API interfaces
-- **Cross-Browser Support**: Works on Firefox, Safari, and other browsers
+- Cross-browser support (Firefox, Safari, etc.)
-- **No Waiting for Chrome Canary**: Access these features in stable Chrome
+- Access features in stable Chrome
-- **Privacy Control**: Uses your own API key and custom model selection
+- Use your own API key

 ### For AI Enthusiasts

-- **Experiment with Chrome's AI Vision**: Try what's coming to Chrome
+- Experiment with Chrome's AI
-- **Access Premium Models**: Use advanced models via OpenRouter
+- Use advanced models via OpenRouter
-- **No Special Browser Required**: Works anywhere Tampermonkey runs
+- Works anywhere Tampermonkey runs

-## 🔒 Privacy and Security
+## Privacy and Security

-- Your OpenRouter API key is stored locally via Tampermonkey's secure storage
+- Your OpenRouter API key is stored locally via Tampermonkey's secure storage.
-- All requests go directly from your browser to OpenRouter
+- All requests go directly from your browser to OpenRouter.
-- No tracking or analytics included
+- No tracking or analytics.

----

-<p align="center">Made with ❤️ for the AI and web developer community</p>